‘‘Social networks represent the digital reflection of what humans do: we connect and share’’ – Jeremiah Owyang, Partner at Altimeter Group.

 The tip here is to keep it simple and organized so that users can navigate through them quickly.

-In addition to using the standard pin or the promoted pin, you can also make use of the cinematic pin that’s more evocative.
+In addition to using the standard pin or the promoted pin, you can also use the cinematic pin that’s more evocative.

 L’Oréal is a brand that relies on Pinterest for marketing their new products, and its advertising team has experienced a 30.7% improved brand awareness after using this pin for a particular product.

-You can even add a “buy it” pin so that customers can make the purchase directly from Pinterest.
+You can add a “buy it” pin so customers can purchase directly from Pinterest.

 That is a significant benefit of using Pinterest for business.

-So, guess what a large number of users do on Pinterest most of the time.
+So, guess what many users do on Pinterest most of the time?
 They surf, but more importantly, they search!